mderisio/100daysofcode/Daily Log.md

 **Today's Progress**: Learning from GeeksforGeeks C course about global variables, static variables, constants and operator sizeof().
 Did a simple program using printf(), scanf(), and calculations.

 **Thoughts:** Day 3, There is no way to go back.

+### Day 4: December 20, 2021

+**Today's Progress**: Learned a bit about random number generator rand() and seed the rand srand().
+Also I implemented a loop for a simple guess game I wanted to code.

+**Thoughts:** Day 4, learning the fundamentals while having fun combining the basics.